Beaverton, Michigan

 Beaverton is a city in Gladwin County in the U.S. state of Michigan.
-The population was 1,071 at the 2010 census.
+The population was 1,145 at the 2020 census.
 The city is bordered by Beaverton Township on the west, but the two are administered autonomously.

 History

 Beaverton was first settled by lumbermen circa 1863 and was first known as Grand Forks, after the confluence of the Tobacco and Cedar rivers.
 It has been continuously settled since 1875.
 The town was founded in 1890 by the Donald Gunn Ross & Sons lumber company, from Beaverton, Ontario.
 Donald Ross became the first postmaster on February 17, 1891.
-Romig cites the city clerk of Beaverton that it incorporated as a village in 1901.
-However, Powers gives the date as 1896.
-It incorporated as a city in 1903, with William Ross as the first mayor.
+Beaverton incorporated as a village on January 9, 1896 and as a city in 1903, with William Ross as the first mayor.
 Powers gives the first settler's name as Marvil Secord, originally from Brantford, Ontario, and who is also recognized as the first permanent settler in Gladwin County.
 Beaverton is known as the Plastic Thermoforming capital of the world.
 It was a station on the Toledo-Ludington line of the Pere Marquette Railroad.